 The Provincial GHG-I Unit is newly recommended unit under the current assignment.
-The unit will be established in Punjab EPA and will comprise of Director EPA, Deputy Directors of EPA and technical experts from academia.
+The unit will be established in GB EPA (as it is the focal organization for development and implementation of provincial climate change policies and strategies).
+The Provincial GHG-I Unit will comprise of Director EPA, Deputy Directors of EPA and technical experts from academia.
 Main function of the unit will be to prepare the GHG-Inventory of gases related to LULUC and Forestry Sector.
-The Provincial GHG-Inventory Unit will keep regular liaison with the Provincial REDD+ Coordination and Implementation Unit regarding data sharing and reporting.
-The provincial GHG-I unit will be formally notified within four months of the endorsement of the Sub-NFMS.
+The Provincial GHG-Inventory Unit will keep regular liaison with the Provincial REDD+ Coordination Unit.
+The provincial GHG-I unit will be formally notified within one month of the endorsement of the Sub-NFMS.